jerrylee/quickgrid/readme.md

 # Jerrys Simple Grid

-I built this very simple grid for when I don't need all the joys of Bootstrap.
+I am building this very simple grid for when I don't need all the joys of Bootstrap.
 It is desktop first, and follows a lot of the bootstrap ways.

 ## Use of this grid